shreyas7124/mcp-excel/README.md

 # mcp-excel
-Parse the excel files and then will provide the schema
+Parse the excel files and then provide the schema

 # MCP Excel Integration